ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI ReSharpen**](https://github.com/Haoming02/comfyui-resharpen): Manipulate the details of generations.
 - [**Eden.art LoRa Trainer**](https://github.com/edenartlab/sd-lora-trainer): Maintained by Eden.art, this is a very fast, well tuned trainer for SDXL and SD15
 - [**ComfyUI-Hangover-Moondream**](https://github.com/Hangover3832/ComfyUI-Hangover-Moondream): Moondream is a lightweight multimodal large language model.
+- [**comfyui_tag_filter**](https://github.com/sugarkwork/comfyui_tag_fillter): This is a custom node of ComfyUI that categorizes tags outputted by tools like WD14Tagger, filters them by each category, and returns the filtered results.
 - [**ComfyUI_CaptionThis**](https://github.com/MieMieeeee/ComfyUI-CaptionThis): Describe a single image or all images in a directory using models such as Janus Pro, Florence2, or JoyCaption (testing), with a particular focus on building datasets for training LoRA.
 - [**Comfy_KepListStuff**](https://github.com/M1kep/Comfy_KepListStuff): Nodes: Range(Step), Range(Num Steps), List Length, Image Overlay, Stack Images, Empty Images, Join Image Lists, Join Float Lists.
 This extension provides various list manipulation nodes
 - [**ComfyUI-StableXWrapper**](https://github.com/kijai/ComfyUI-StableXWrapper): ComfyUI wrapper for [a/StableX normal](https://github.com/Stable-X/StableNormal)/[a/delight](https://github.com/Stable-X/StableDelight) models
 - [**ComfyS3**](https://github.com/TemryL/ComfyS3): ComfyS3 seamlessly integrates with [a/Amazon S3](https://aws.amazon.com/en/s3/) in ComfyUI.
 This open-source project provides custom nodes for effortless loading and saving of images, videos, and checkpoint models directly from S3 buckets within the ComfyUI graph interface.
 - [**ComfyUI-LLMs**](https://github.com/leoleelxh/ComfyUI-LLMs): A minimalist node that calls LLMs, combined with one API, can call all language models, including local models.
-- [**comfyui_tag_filter**](https://github.com/sugarkwork/comfyui_tag_fillter): This is a custom node of ComfyUI that categorizes tags outputted by tools like WD14Tagger, filters them by each category, and returns the filtered results.
 - [**ComfyUI-GeekyRemB**](https://github.com/GeekyGhost/ComfyUI-GeekyRemB): GeekyRemB is a powerful suite of image processing nodes for ComfyUI, offering advanced background removal, animation, lighting effects, and keyframe-based positioning.
 Built on the rembg library with additional capabilities for chroma keying, mask refinement, realistic lighting, shadow generation, and dynamic animations.
 - [**ComfyUI_RH_APICall**](https://github.com/HM-RunningHub/ComfyUI_RH_APICall): This is a ComfyUI plugin that makes it easier to call and run workflows from RunningHub in your local ComfyUI setup.
 - [**ComfyUI-ColorshiftColor**](https://github.com/852wa/ComfyUI-ColorshiftColor): This is a custom node for ComfyUI.
 - [**Zuellni/ComfyUI-Custom-Nodes**](https://github.com/Zuellni/ComfyUI-Custom-Nodes): Nodes: DeepFloyd, Filter, Select, Save, Decode, Encode, Repeat, Noise, Noise
 - [**ComfyLiterals**](https://github.com/M1kep/ComfyLiterals): Nodes: Int, Float, String, Operation, Checkpoint
+- [**Image Filter**](https://github.com/chrisgoringe/cg-image-filter): A set of custom nodes that pause the flow to allow you to pick images, edit parameters, set masks etc..
 - [**ComfyUI-MoGe**](https://github.com/kijai/ComfyUI-MoGe): NODES:(Down)load MoGe Model, MoGe Process
 - [**qq-nodes-comfyui**](https://github.com/kenjiqq/qq-nodes-comfyui): Nodes:Any List, Image Accumulator Start, Image Accumulator End, Load Lines From Text File, XY Grid Helper, Slice List, Axis To String/Int/Float/Model, ...
+- [**ComfyUI-WhisperX**](https://github.com/AIFSH/ComfyUI-WhisperX): a comfyui cuatom node for audio subtitling based on [a/whisperX](https://github.com/m-bain/whisperX.git) and [a/translators](https://github.com/UlionTse/translators)
 - [**Arc2Face ComfyUI Node Library**](https://github.com/caleboleary/ComfyUI-Arc2Face): This ComfyUI node library builds upon the work done to train the [a/Arc2Face](https://github.com/foivospar/Arc2Face) model by foivospar.
 It provides a set of nodes for ComfyUI that allow users to extract face embeddings, generate images based on these embeddings, and perform image-to-image transformations.
 - [**ComfyUI-Addoor**](https://github.com/Eagle-CN/ComfyUI-Addoor): A collection of batch operation toolkits suitable for ComfyUI
 - [**gguf**](https://github.com/calcuis/gguf): gguf node for comfyui